0spol/Shuemo/CODE_OF_CONDUCT.md

-### Code of Conduct
+# Code of Conduct

-#### Our Pledge
-We, as contributors and maintainers, pledge to make participation in our project and community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We, as contributors and maintainers, pledge to create a harassment-free environment for everyone.

+This applies regardless of age, body size, disability, ethnicity, sex characteristics, gender identity or expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, sexual identity, or orientation.

-#### Our Standards
+## Our Standards
-Positive behaviors include:
+We encourage positive behaviors, including:
 - Using welcoming and inclusive language
 - Respecting differing viewpoints and experiences
 - Accepting constructive criticism gracefully
 - Focusing on what is best for the community
-- Showing empathy towards other community members
+- Showing empathy towards others

 Unacceptable behaviors include:
 - Sexualized language or imagery and unwelcome sexual attention or advances
-- Trolling, insulting/derogatory comments, and personal or political attacks
+- Trolling, insults, derogatory comments, or personal/political attacks
-- Public or private harassment
+- Harassment in public or private spaces
-- Publishing others' private information without explicit permission
+- Publishing others’ private information without consent
-- Any other conduct which could reasonably be considered inappropriate in a professional setting
+- Any other conduct that could be reasonably considered inappropriate in a professional setting

-#### Our Responsibilities
+## Our Responsibilities
-Project maintainers are responsible for clarifying acceptable behavior and are expected to take appropriate and fair action in response to unacceptable behavior.
-They have the right to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that do not align with this Code of Conduct, or to ban temporarily or permanently any contributor for inappropriate, threatening, offensive, or harmful behavior.
+Project maintainers are responsible for clarifying acceptable behavior and taking fair action in response to unacceptable conduct.
+This may include removing, editing, or rejecting comments, commits, code, wiki edits, issues, or other contributions, and temporarily or permanently banning contributors for inappropriate, threatening, offensive, or harmful behavior.

-#### Scope
+## Scope
-This Code of Conduct applies within all project spaces and also applies when an individual is representing the project or its community in public spaces.
+This Code of Conduct applies to all project spaces and whenever an individual represents the project or its community in public spaces.

-#### Attribution
+## Attribution
-This Code of Conduct is adapted from the Contributor Covenant, version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
+This Code of Conduct is adapted from the [Contributor Covenant, version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html).

-For answers to common questions, see https://www.contributor-covenant.org/faq
+For common questions, see the [FAQ](https://www.contributor-covenant.org/faq).